 As vacation rental homeowners, we often forget about the very basic building blocks of our marketing efforts, the online listing.
 Luckily, you don’t need to go out and get an MBA.
-When you simply put on your marketing cap and identify your property’s greatest assets – inside and outside – you can create a listing that is the most effective possible in bringing you maximum booking success!
+When you simply put on your marketing cap and identify your property’s greatest assets – inside and outside – you can create a listing that is the most effective possible to bring you maximum booking success!

 Hands down, the single most effective feature of a listing to a vacationer is its pictures.
 Ideally, there should be as many posted as possible and they should be of great quality.
 At a minimum, include an exterior shot, the living room, dining room or area, kitchen, at least one bedroom, a sun or family room, a porch/deck/patio, and the yard.